RicardoQiu/cse543t-project/README.md

 (Please feel free to make any change)

 ### Note
-#### currently, this repo is publib, hopefully, you guys can add your email address associated with github account to the following line so that I can add you guys as collaborators and make this repo private.
+#### currently, this repo is public, hopefully, you guys can add your email address associated with github account to the following line so that I can add you guys as collaborators and make this repo private.

-Email Addresses:
+#### Email Addresses:

 Please make sure all the code is included inside of the `code` folder.
 All the function or module should be located properly.